Secure access and data for workflows in Azure Logic Apps

 For backward compatibility, Azure Logic Apps currently supports some older cipher suites.
 However, don't use older cipher suites when you develop new apps because such suites might not be supported in the future.

-For example, you might find the following cipher suites if you inspect the TLS handshake messages while using the Azure Logic Apps service or by using a security tool on your logic app's URL.
+For example, you might find the following cipher suites if you inspect the TLS handshake messages in Azure Logic Apps or by using a security tool on your logic app's URL.
 Again, don't use these older suites:

 • TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA